-LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Florida Department of Law Enforcement Program: Criminal Justice Information Service/Budget Entity: Prevention and Crime Information Services Measure: Number of criminal history record checks processed for employment, licensure, volunteers and the public Action (check one): □ Requesting revision to approved performance measure. □ Change in data sources or measurement methodologies. □ Requesting new measure. □ Backup for performance measure.
-Data Sources and Methodology : Civil Workflow Control System (CWCS) database, SHIELD system database, CCH on the Internet (CCHInet) system database Statistics for fingerprint requests received with public record correspondence and automated requests are obtained on weekly and/or monthly basis, by Criminal History Services section (CHS) staff, by accessing actual records processed and thereafter performing calculations for weekly and monthly totals.
+Program: Criminal Justice Information

+Service/Budget Entity: Prevention and Crime Information Services

+Measure: Number of criminal history record checks processed for employment, licensure, volunteers and the public

+- Change in data sources or measurement methodologies. - Requesting new measure.

+Data Sources and Methodology: Civil Workflow Control System (CWCS) database, SHIELD system database, CCH on the Internet (CCHInet) system database

+Statistics for fingerprint requests received with public record correspondence and automated requests are obtained on weekly and/or monthly basis, by Criminal History Services section (CHS) staff, by accessing actual records processed and thereafter performing calculations for weekly and monthly totals.

 CWCS transactional information is produced by Crystal Reports software which extracts information from the CWCS database.
 These reports are run by CHS staff for defined time periods and inserted into the spreadsheet report.